geoffreylzf/Linux-Server-Setup/README.md

 # Linux-Server-Setup

-## Install Centos 8
+## Install CentOS 8
 [Refer this link](https://knowledgeofthings.com/installation-guide-centos-linux-oracle-vm-virtualbox-windows-10/).

-### After Install Centos 8
+### After Install CentOS 8
-When installing Centos 8, makesure to create root user and admin user
+When installing Centos 8, make sure to create root user and admin user
 1. VirtualBox Setting
 * Set `Network Adapter` to `Bridged Adapter`
 * Set `General > Advanced > Shared Clipboard` to `Bidirectional`
-2. Setup network to enable internet connection (Makesure to set Network to Bridged Adapter at VirtualBox)
+2. Setup network to enable internet connection
 3. Login as root
 4. Add admin as sudoers
 ```bash
 usermod -aG wheel admin
 ```
 5. Login as admin (most of command might need to add `sudo` in front of it)
-6. Update centos
+6. Update CentOS
 ```bash
 yum update
 ```

 ### Install VirtualBox Guest Addition
-This installation is to easy interaction with centos when in virtualbox
+This installation is to have easy interaction with CentOS when in virtualbox

 1. Install necessary packages
 ```bash